What You'll Learn

-In younger kids, agoraphobia can often look like school refusal or separation anxiety, because the child may be pleading to stay home or go home or be with his mother.
-But while a child with separation anxiety will be fine if a caretaker agrees to stay with him on a playdate or during soccer practice, a child with agoraphobia may still be anxious.
+In younger kids, agoraphobia can often look like school refusal or separation anxiety, because the child may be pleading to stay home or go home or be with their mother.
+But while a child with separation anxiety will be fine if a caretaker agrees to stay with them on a playdate or during soccer practice, a child with agoraphobia may still be anxious.

 For children with a history of panic attacks, it is common to be diagnosed with panic disorder as well as agoraphobia.